RyanCamo/Cobaya_Chains/README.md

     By default the SN data is using DES5YR_UNBIN.
     This can be changed within the likelihood files that constrain against SN data by changing the relative file paths.
-    Note however that different SN data needs be imported differently.
+    Note however that different SN data need to be imported differently.

   Y represents the abbreviation for a particular non standard model.